Jbleezy/BO1-Reimagined/README.md

 * Add space between grenades on HUD (CG_OFFHAND_WEAPON_ICON_FRAG - 103 and CG_OFFHAND_WEAPON_ICON_SMOKEFLASH - 104)
 * Make it so you can queue another shot on non-auto weapons by pressing the fire button during the fire time of the current shot (similar to BO3)
 * Fix freeze on map load on Ascension
+* Fix player names getting changed to "Unknown Soldier" on scoreboard and chat after fast_restart if name is too short

 ## SPECIAL THANKS:
 * **_WARDOG_** - co-developer